Lightstreamer/Lightstreamer-example-StockList-client-react/README.md

 * Change the current directory to the location of the file `package.json` and issue the commands `npm install` (to install React libraries) and `npm run build` (to compile Typescript files).
 Be sure to have installed [Node.js and npm](https://nodejs.org/en/download/).

 You can deploy this demo inside Lightstreamer internal web server or in any other web server.
-If you choose the former, please create the folders `/pages/demos/[demo_name]` into your Lightstreamer server installation then copy the contents of the `dist` folder of this project there.
+If you choose the former, please create the folders `/pages/demos/[demo_name]` into your Lightstreamer server installation then copy the contents of the `build` folder of this project there.

 The client demos configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please search for this line:
 ```js